evykassirer/playing-the-internship-game/docs/4-At-The-Internship/asking_questions.md

 - **Could you have used standard debugging/code searching tricks to figure it out?** If you don't know these yet, then ask someone to help you.
 But notice what stategies they use to figure it out.
 Next time you have a problem, those same strategies might help.
 - **How long will it take for them to answer your question?** This is often unknown.
 But try to think of how much questions will bother other ppl vs benefit you.
 Some quick questions are a small amount of time on their part and a huge benefit to your comfort and ability.

+Lunch time tends to be a great time to ask questions, since people aren't focused on their work.
+Try to Never Eat Alone - there's even a book by that name!

 ### At what point of trying to find the answer should you ask?